Virtually every SaaS brand in existence now uses content as part of their marketing strategy.

 A quick scan of any standard SaaS website will reveal a “Resources” section with at least a handful of blog posts, possibly a “Knowledge Base,” and maybe even an ebook or two for good measure.

-But let’s be honest: Most of this content isn’t very exciting.
+But let’s be honest: Most of this ‘valuable content’ isn’t very exciting.

 A lot of it is downright boring.
 But it doesn’t have to be this way.

-So if you’re a SaaS marketer, please accept this blog post as my formal request that you step up your content game.
+So if you’re a SaaS company or SaaS marketer, please accept this blog post as my formal request that you step up your content game.

 Why SaaS Brands Need Content Marketing